 “In Iran, it’s widely believed that either the Americans wanted to trick the Syrian air defenses into downing the airliner or they wanted to force the pilots into making a catastrophic mistake and bring down the plane,” he told The Media Line.

 The latest incident is one in a series between arch foes Washington and Tehran since US President Donald Trump withdrew from a multilateral nuclear accord with Iran in 2018 and imposed crippling sanctions.

-He called this “collective punishment of the ugliest sort” sand believes the incident with the airliner are part of “that ‘maximum pressure’ campaign.”
+He called this “collective punishment of the ugliest sort” and believes the incident with the airliner is part of “that ‘maximum pressure’ campaign.”